-Combo package Venicein a day: Accademia Galleries and Cumulative ticket Doge's Palace and Saint Mark's Square Museums.
-Visit the two symbol sights of Venice, the Accademia Galleries and Doge's Palace, on the same date and save 1 EURO per person!
-Choose from the calendar your preferred time for the Accademia Galleries; we will confirm the closest available time on the same date, booking also the entrance to the Doge's Palace at a compatible time (one sight in the morning, the other in the afternoon).
+Choose your preferred time from the calendar for the Accademia Galleries; we will confirm the closest available time on the same date, booking also your entrance to the Doge's Palace at a compatible time (one site in the morning, the other in the afternoon).

-IMPORTANT NOTE: Cumulative ticket Doge's Palace + Saint Mark's Square Museums includes 1 entrance to each of the following museums, validity 3 months:
+IMPORTANT NOTE: Combo Ticket Doge's Palace + Saint Mark's Square Museums includes 1 entrance to each of the following museums, validity 3 months:

 PLEASE NOTICE: Confirmed time is not always the same time you requested; museum automatically confirms the closest available time on the same date if requested time is sold out.
 Tickets will be confirmed upon availability of museum.
 Please note time confirmed can be ANY TIME during opening hours.